gavinmdouglas/pangenome_pseudogene_null/README.md

 	* `sanity_checks` - Quick scripts for running checks of specific results reported in the manuscript (i.e., regenerating results with independent code).

-	* `text_results` - Small scripts for computing values reported in text (intended to be run on datafiles distributed on FigShare repository).
+	* `text_results` - Small scripts for computing values reported in text (intended to be run on datafiles distributed on Zenodo repository).